 1. Make some great savings

 It probably won’t come as a surprise to say that the most popular time to go away is during July and August.
 However, if you aren’t restricted by the school summer holiday then a winter getaway can offer some fantastic savings.
-Top properties have been known to cost hundreds of pounds more during the summer peak.
+Top properties have been known to cost hundreds of pounds less during the winter, compared to the summer peak.
 Additionally, as there is less demand, you’ll even have more choice too.
-With more choice also means you can be more comfortable leaving your break until the last-minute and still finding somewhere, and with last-minute of up to 60%
+With more choice also means you can be more comfortable leaving your break until the last-minute and enjoying an extra last-minute discount.

 2. Enjoy the solitude